Yang Ruiqi was born in Harbin. She started her training at Shanghai Dance School and graduated from the John Cranko School in Stuttgart in 2012.

 China-Underground: When did you realize that dance could become your profession?
 Have you always wanted to be a dancer?

-Yang Ruiqi: Pursuing my favourite job as a profession is one of the most wonderful things on earth!
+Yang Ruiqi: Pursuing my favorite job as a profession is one of the most wonderful things on earth!
 It is presumptuous to say “my life is all about dancing”, but nevertheless, dancing is indispensable in my life.
 Dancing is a tough job though, and I have faith to do my best as it is my own choice.

 C U: Who has influenced you most?